-- Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file if a child is absent more than 10 days - DSL will make an immediate referral to Warwickshire County Council's Education and Learning Business Unit at 01926 736323 or E-mail: ehe@warwickshire.gov.uk.
+- Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - · Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file if a child is absent more than 10 days - DSL will make an immediate referral to Warwickshire County Council's Children Missing from Early Education. earlyyearsadvisors@warwickshire.gov.uk